konczal/SBS/README.txt

 This is a reposity of code used for population genetic analyses of the spoon-billed sandpiper and red-necked stint genomes.

-00_Data directory contains gene annotaion file.
+00_Data directory contains gene annotaion file and reference genome used for the analyses.

+01_snp directory contains files unsed for calling SNPs and calculate heterozygosity using bcftools/vcftools.

+02_angsd contains scrits used to calculate stats based on analyses with angsd.

-Other files that should be added to this directory include refenrece genome (NCBI assembly: ASM369795v1) and bam files, that are based on the raw sequencing reads (NCBI Bioproject: PRJNA419629 ) mapped to the reference genome.
+The refenrece genome is now available at the NCBI (NCBI assembly: ASM369795v1) and population genomic analyses are based on the samples availble from the NCBI Bioproject: PRJNA419629.